niinortey12/arvtest/README.md

 ## Features

 - Uses the Google Maps set of APIs to help users enter their physical address.
-Provides autocomplete suggestions from Google, and also shows a map when the use selects one.
+Provides autocomplete suggestions from Google, and also shows a map when the user selects one.

 - A manual form (with fields for Street, Zip code, City, Country) is provided as a fallback.

 - A submit form that displays "Form has been submitted"

+## Demo

+- I have included a Gifs version on my Github repository

 # Getting Started with Create React App